arpith/tiny-database-server/README.md

 This will return a JSON string of the database.

+## Persistence
+When the server starts up, a persistence client is also started that fetches a snapshot from the server every second and stores it on the filesystem.
+This file (database.json) is used to populate the database when the server is next started up.

 ## Running the tests
 1. Install and start the server
 2. In another terminal window/tab run `npm test`